BuildStatic/SafeReflections/README.md

 Simply replace all usages of [Reflections](https://reflections.googlecode.com) with [SafeReflections](https://github.com/BuildStatic/SafeReflections/tree/master).
 Also, you can now annotate classes and methods with `@ReflectIgnore` to have them not be referenced by SafeReflections.
-We have the most common methods we use in SafeReflections, but if you need one we do not provide, simply get the `internal` SafeReflections by calling `getInternal()` which returns a Reflections instance.
+We have the most common methods we use in SafeReflections, but if you need one we do not provide, simply get the `internal` Reflections instance by calling `getInternal()`.

 ## Contributing
 If you would like a feature added, please submit a [Pull Request](https://github.com/BuildStatic/SafeReflections/compare).